Connection to Microsoft Azure

 Share images across tenants

-To share images across tenants with Azure Compute Gallery, create an application registration.
+To share images across tenants with Azure Compute Gallery, create or update the application registration and use this application to create hosting connection.

 For example, if there are two tenants (Tenant 1 and Tenant 2) and you want to share your image gallery with Tenant 1, then: